Gottfried von Cramm: Tennis career

 In 1932, Cramm earned a place in the German Davis Cup team and won the first of four straight German national tennis championships.
 During this time he also teamed up with Hilde Krahwinkel to win the 1933 mixed doubles title at Wimbledon.
 Noted for his gentlemanly conduct and fair play, he gained the admiration and respect of his fellow tennis players.
-He earned his first individual Grand Slam title in 1934, winning the French Open.
+He earned his first individual Grand Slam title in 1934, winning the French Championships at Roland Garros.
+He was the first non-American, British, Australian or French player to win a singles Grand Slam title.
 His victory made him a national hero in his native Germany; however, it was by chance that he won just after Adolf Hitler had come to power.
 The handsome, blond Gottfried von Cramm fitted perfectly the Aryan race image of a Nazi ideology that put pressure on all German athletes to be superior.
 However, Cramm steadfastly refused to be a tool for Nazi propaganda.
 Germany effectively lost its 1935 Davis Cup Interzone Final against the US when Cramm refused to take a match point in the deciding game, by notifying the umpire that the ball had tipped his racket, and thus calling a point against himself, although no one had witnessed the error.

 For three straight years Cramm was the men's singles runner-up at the Wimbledon Championships, losing in the final to England's Fred Perry in 1935 and again in 1936.
-The following year he was runner-up to American Don Budge, both at Wimbledon and at the U.S. Open.
-In 1935, he was beaten in the French Open final by Perry, but turned the tables the following year and defeated his rival, gaining his second French championship.
+The following year he was runner-up to American Don Budge, both at Wimbledon and at the U.S. National Championships.
+In 1935, he was beaten in the Roland Garros final by Perry, but turned the tables the following year and defeated his rival, gaining his second French championship.